 On September 1, 2023, the Company completed the acquisition of ALVF, Inc. (dba ALCO Washer Center) ("ALCO"), a Pennsylvania based distributor of commercial laundry products and a provider of related technical, installation and maintenance services to the on-premise and vended laundry segments of the commercial laundry industry.
 The consideration paid by the Company in connection with the acquisition consisted of \$987,000 in cash and 8,621 shares of the Company's common stock, with an acquisition date fair value of approximately \$229,000.
 Fees and expenses related to the acquisition, consisting primarily of legal and other professional fees, were not material and are classified as selling, general and administrative expenses in the Company's consolidated statement of operations for fiscal 2024.
-The acquisition was treated for accounting purposes as a purchase of ALCO using the acquisition method of accounting in accordance with Accounting Standards Codification ("ASC") 805, Business Combinations ("ASC 805"), pursuant to which the consideration paid by the Company was allocated to the acquired assets and assumed liabilities, in each case, based on their respective fair values as of the closing date, with the excess of the consideration transferred over the fair value of the net assets acquired being allocated to goodwill, which is expected to be amortized and deductible for tax purposes over 15 years.
+The acquisition was treated for accounting purposes as a purchase of ALCO using the acquisition method of accounting in accordance with Accounting Standards Codification ("ASC") 805, Business Combinations ("ASC 805"), pursuant to which the consideration paid by the Company was allocated to the acquired assets and assumed liabilities, in each case, based on their respective fair values as of the closing date, with the excess of the consideration transferred over the fair value of the net assets acquired being allocated to goodwill.
+The Company allocated \$793,000 to goodwill, which is expected to be amortized and deductible for tax purposes over 15 years.
 Goodwill is attributable primarily to the assembled workforce, as well as the expected benefits from the increased scale of the Company as a result of the acquisition.
-The financial position, including assets and liabilities, of ALCO is included in the Company's consolidated in the Company's consolidated in the Company's consolidated for the sequest of portal of the acquisition.
-The financial position, including assets and liabilities, of ALCO is included in the Company's consolidated in the Company's consolidated for farsel 2024.
+The financial position, including assets and liabilities, of ALCO is included in the Company's consolidated balance sheet as of June 30, 2024 and the results of operations of ALCO since the September 1, 2023 closing date are included in the Company's consolidated financial statements for fiscal 2024.

-On June 1, 2024, the Company completed the acquisition of Signature Services Corporation (d/b/a Ed Brown Distributors) ("EBD"), a Texas based distributor of commercial laundry products and a provider of related technical, installation and maintenance services to the on-premise and vended laundry segments of the commercial laundry industry.
+On June 1, 2024, the Company completed the acquisition of Signature Services Corporation (d/b/a Ed Brown Distributors) ("EBD"), a Texas based distributor of commercial laundry products and a provider of related technical, installation and maintenance services to the onpremise and vended laundry segments of the commercial laundry industry.
 The consideration paid by the Company in connection with the acquisition consisted of \$963,000 in cash.
 Fees and expenses related to the acquisition, consisting primarily of legal and other professional fees, were not material and are classified as selling, general and administrative expenses in the Company's consolidated statement of operations for fiscal 2024.
 The acquisition was treated for accounting purposes as a purchase of EBD using the acquisition method of accounting in accordance with ASC 805, pursuant to which the consideration paid by the Company was allocated to the acquired assets and assumed liabilities, in each case, based on their respective fair values as of the closing date, with the excess of the consideration transferred over the fair value of the net assets acquired being allocated to goodwill.
 The Company allocated \$946,000 to goodwill, which is expected to be amortized and deductible for tax purposes over 15 years.
 Goodwill is attributable primarily to the assembled workforce, as well as the expected benefits from the increased scale of the Company as a result of the acquisition.
-The financial position, including assets and liabilities, of EBD is included in the Company's consolidated financial statements for fiscal 2024.
+The financial position, including assets and liabilities, of EBD is included in the Company's consolidated balance sheet as of June 30, 2024 and the results of operations of EBD since the June 1, 2024 closing date are included in the Company's consolidated financial statements for fiscal 2024.